pousse-cafe/pousse-cafe.github.io/documentation.md

 This feature is useful when migrating from one Storage/Messaging system to another for instance.

 A Storage system may require transaction management.
-Pousse-Café does this automatically so that the developer should almost never have to handle it manually (though [there are exceptions](#in-an-explicit-domain-process)).
+Pousse-Café does this automatically so that the developer should almost never have to handle it manually (though [there might be exceptions](#in-an-explicit-domain-process)).

 Pousse-Café handles Storage and Messaging as follows:

 1. In reaction to a Command or a Domain Event, an Aggregate is [updated](#in-an-aggregate-root), [created](#in-a-factory) or [deleted](#in-a-repository).
 2. The change is persisted using Storage and, potentially, implying a transaction.
-3. If persistence is successful (i.e. transaction was successfully committed if applicable), then emitted Domain Events are sent using Messaging system.
+3. If persistence is successful (i.e. transaction was successfully committed if applicable), then issued Domain Events are sent using the Messaging system.

 Note that Commands are not sent using Messaging.
 They are inserted directly in an in-memory queue.
 Therefore, Commands do not need to be "serializable".